manicinc/logomaker/README.md

 Logomaker is a free, open-source, client-side text logo generator featuring ~400 fonts, dynamic effects, and versatile export options.
 Designed for **extreme portability** and **offline-first use**, it leverages an optimized build process with intelligent font loading, that allows for users to easily import and manage their own fonts.

 This project is more than just a tool; it's a **Human+AI collaborative coding experiment** developed by [Manic Agency](https://manic.agency).
-Roughly 90% of the codebase originated from AI (LLMs like GPT-4, Claude 3, Gemini families) guided by **technical prompt engineering** and refined through an **iterative collaborative development and testing process**, or **✨ Vibe Coding ✨** – an attempt to harness AI for rapid development while maintaining robust engineering practices and a distinct creative workflow.
+Over 90% of the codebase originated from AI (LLMs like GPT-4, Claude 3, Gemini families) guided by **technical prompt engineering** and refined through an **iterative collaborative development and testing process**, or **✨ Vibe Coding ✨** – an attempt to harness AI for rapid development while maintaining robust engineering practices and a distinct creative workflow. **Every single function** was written by a LLM using their respective web UIs (no CLI or API), testing how each organization implements conversational memory and meta-analysis to give appropriate responses (which is done in the UIs to chat with the LLMs, not through APIs), and what their limitations were.

 It's a practical look at the potential and challenges of this emerging development paradigm, built by an agency focused on experimental tech (AR/VR, AI/ML, GenAI, Crypto, Game Design).
 See the [Technical Deep Dive (coming soon)](https://manic.agency/blog) for more insights into the process and structure.

 ---